Skip to Content

 Once your candles have cooled completely, remove the wick bars and trim the wicks to 1/4 in.
 (6 mm).
 Place a warning label on the bottom of each candle.

 You just made two soy candles!
-Our candles feature the Caribbean Blue Dye Block and High Tide fragrance oil, but be sure to have fun customizing the dye and fragrance oil pairing for your own candles – the options are soytainly endless!
+Our candles feature the Caribbean Blue Dye Block and High Tide fragrance oil, but you can have fun customizing the scent and color pairings for your own candles – the options are soytainly endless!

-This is a fun and simple DIY project that, with a little time and effort, can turn into a new home business.
+This is a fun and simple DIY project that makes wonderful gifts.
+With a little time and effort, making candles could become a gratifying hobby for years to come, or even a home business.

 How to make votive candles.